FlachaireNathan/Steganography/README.md

 * -f : read text in file, need to give file path
 * -t : read text given in argument
 If not mode specified, will ask text in input

+### Others files

+*text.txt* file is a test file to test reading text from a file

+*img* folder contains images used for testing the scripts

+*output.png* is the output of the writing mode